 The most noticeable differences are that signs stating distance are listed in kilometers rather than miles, gas is sold by the liter rather than the gallon (and is slightly cheaper!), and police cars are required to have their lights flashing whenever they are in motion.
 Drivers in Arecibo are known for their aggression and recklessness, so be prepared to encounter some tailgating and honking horns and don't let it get to you.

-happens to be the one gas station that we have our listing information includes.
-If you want more information, you can call them at (787) 898-3641, or it's found in Hatillo, 5.5 mi. west of Arecibo.
+is the only gas station we were able to get we have information on.
+When planning, you can call them at (787) 898-3641, or it's found in Hatillo, 5.5 mi. west of Arecibo.

 Any time you drive in a foreign country they are considerations to make, but overall, driving in Arecibo is easy to manage, and tourists are rarely discouraged from renting a car in this northern town.

 Help us improve!
 We welcome your corrections and suggestions.